CIMR-Algos/SoilMoisture_ATBD/book/_build/html/_sources/baseline_algorithm_definition.md

 - Land cover type classification
 - Vegetation single scattering albedo
 - Surface roughness information
-- Data flags for identification of land, water, urban areas, permanent ice/snow, and topographic effects

 The surface temperature is the soil/canopy temperature obtained from the Ka band using the formulation of Holmes that relies on the Ka band {cite:p}`holmes2009`.